January and February train strike dates: Everything you need to know about disruption

 Commuters jump barriers to try and catch train as rail strikes hit UK

-The dispute between the train drivers’ union, Aslef, and 14 train operators in England is into its third year.
+The dispute between the train drivers’ union, Aslef, and 14 train operators in England is into its third calendar cyear.

 With no settlement in sight to the long and bitter row over pay and working arrangements, the union has announced its first strikes for 2024.